-- Operations Commissioner: along with the Advocacy Commissioner, is tasked with supervising the General Manager of the UOSU.
-This role will also direct and oversee the internal operations of the organisation and is tasked with scheduling meetings and preparing agendas.
-This position is responsible for the Bike Co-op, the Food Bank, the Foot Patrol, the Sustainable Development Centre, and UOSERT.
+- Operations Commissioner: along with the President, is tasked with supervising the General Manager of the UOSU.
+This role will also direct and oversee the internal operations of the organization and is tasked with scheduling meetings, preparing agendas, preparation of the budget, financial management, and internal human resources.
 Should UOSU have any business dealings, the Operations Commissioner would also oversee them.

 - Advocacy Commissioner: responsible for overseeing the advocacy work of the organisation, including lobbying and public education campaigns.
-Along with the Operations Commissioner, they shall supervise the work of the General Manager.
 This position is also tasked with maintaining relations with the University of Ottawa and, where appropriate, with governments and external organisations.
-In addition to this, the Advocacy Commissioner will oversee the operations of the International House, the Peer Help Centre, and the Student Rights Centre.

 - Equity Commissioner: tasked with directing and overseeing the equity-building work of the UOSU.
 They shall advocate on behalf of marginalized communities and fight against discrimination at uOttawa.
-They are responsible for relations with equity-building organisations active at uOttawa, and shall oversee the operations of the Centre of Students with Disabilities, the Pride Centre, the Women’s Resource Centre, the Multi-Faith Centre and the Racialized and Indigenous Student Experience (RISE) Centre.
+They are responsible for relations with equity-building organisations active at uOttawa.

 - Francophone Affairs Commissioner: must be a student who self-identifies as francophone, shall direct and oversee services and programs aimed at francophone students, ensuring their linguistic accessibility.
 They shall advocate on behalf of francophones and work to promote la francophonie on campus.
-This role shall also oversee the operations of the Bilingualism Centre and deal with any bilingualism-related student complaints.
+This role shall also deal with any bilingualism-related student complaints.

-- Student Life Commissioner: responsible for student clubs and their representation in UOSU, planning of social events (such as 101 Week), and overseeing Zoom Productions.
-This Executive will be responsible for relations between the UOSU and Recognized Student Governments (Federated Bodies) and will ensure a diversity of events and social activities on the uOttawa campus.
+- Student Life Commissioner: responsible for student clubs and their representation in UOSU and planning of social events (such as 101 Week) This Executive will share responsibilityfor relations between the UOSU and Recognized Student Governments (Federated Bodies) and will ensure a diversity of events and social activities on the uOttawa campus.
 They will work closely with the administration to ensure student interests are central to event planning.

-- Student Services Commissioner: The Student Services Commissioner supervises the services as well as the clubs of the UOSU.
+- Student Services Commissioner: The Student Services Commissioner supervises all 13 services of the UOSU, as well as the clubs of the UOSU.
 The Student services commissioner shall be the chair of the Services committee, which oversees the services of the UOSU, as well as things that relate to UOSU recognized student clubs and associations.
 This year, the Student Services Commissioner also chairs the Communications Round Table.